-Harper Cheng is a senior hardware design engineer at Apple with over 10 years of experience in power management.
-Prior to Apple, she worked for semiconductor companies Marvell and Intersil.
-She is an active angel investor at Sand Hill Angels and she is looking into entrepreneurial opportunities.
+Harper Cheng is an angel investor at Sand Hill Angels.
+She works as a senior hardware system integrator in Pixel engineering team at Google.
+She worked as a senior power system design engineer in Mac engineering team at Apple for over 5 years.
+Prior to Apple, she worked as a power management engineer at Renesas Electronics America and Marvell Semiconductor.
+She is looking into entrepreneurial opportunities.
 She is also involved in real estate investment and rental property management.
 She is very passionate in philanthropy supporting healthcare services and medical research.
-She received her M.S. degree in Electrical and Computer Engineering from University of California, Irvine.

 I spend most of my daytime running MightySignal, a mobile software analytics company acquired in October 2018 by Xenon Ventures.
 They asked me to lead the company after the original employees left to join Instacart.